Alyssa Bentz is a Corporate Historian for Wells Fargo.

 Merchants recognized the utility of the new payment system and built mail-order businesses that revolutionized how people shopped.
 With a piece of paper, people could buy the latest fashions from department stores in New York and home furnishings from stores in Chicago — all without leaving their towns.
 Money orders changed more than how people transferred funds; they changed people’s daily lives and expectations.

 The history of money orders shows that innovation isn’t always the act of an individual; it often results from cooperation and collaboration.
-In 2017, a new revolution in moving money started with the debut of Zelle℠.
-Wells Fargo and more than 30 other financial institutions launched the digital payment network, which will soon include more than 86 million customers who can send and receive money via desktops, smartphones, or other mobile devices with customers from virtually any financial institution — or nearly anyone with a debit card linked to a U.S. bank account — with funds typically available within minutes.
+In 2017, Wells Fargo partnered with Zelle™ to provide a new way for our customers to send, request and receive money with people they know.
+Today, more than 150 million consumers have access to Zelle™ in their banking experience, enabling them to send and receive money via desktops and smartphones with people they know who have a bank account in the U.S. – with funds available typically within minutes between enrolled users.
 While the exchange of money has evolved over the years, cutting-edge innovation continues today.